cscart/docs/en/user_guide/manage_products/products/add_product.rst

 You can edit the properties of a group of products.

 #.
-Go to **Products → Products** in the Administration panel of your store.
+Go to **Products → Products** in the administration panel of your store.

 #.
-Select the the products that you'd like to clone by clicking on them.
+Select the the products that you'd like to edit by clicking on them.

 #.
 Click **Edit selected** above the list of products.